BEEP BEEP BEEP BEEP BEEP BEEP

 “Confirmed,” as Nathan turned back to the diagnostics station and began interpreting more readouts.

-It didn’t take Toz long to figure out his swarmanoid counterpart, Zot, wouldn’t be ready for sometime.
-I- would be after extensive psychosurgery to scrub the trauma from their last dive.
-Toz drew a few of the Argonauts out of their overlapping work schedules with his all call.
-On the bridge, once Nathan and Toz went over the pitch with the three crew members only one remained, Lillith Daedelus.
+It didn’t take Toz long to figure out his swarmanoid counterpart, Zot, wouldn’t be ready for some time.
+After extensive psychosurgery to scrub the trauma from their last dive.
+Toz drew a few of the Argonauts out of their overlapping work with his all call.
+On the bridge, after Nathan and Toz went over the pitch with the three crew members only one remained, Lillith Daedelus.

 “Well now I hope you don’t mine me staying a bit tipsy about the way?”
 Daedelus inquired after the meeting was over and only she remained with the two leaders.

 “Only if you can take your readings correctly,” Toz spoke up eyeing her suspiciously, “If we get back here and then have to turn around for something you forgot I’m leaving you there.”

 Lillith was stunned at the tightlipped apprehension of, what appeared to be to her, a child.
 Taken slightly aback she adjusted herself.
 Looking about she relocked her cybernetic gaze on the small neotenic.

 “Dear boy.
 I have been running the gamut of this system without the loss of limb and neither have I forgotten an entity I happened to be dissecting in a hallway either,” she locked his eyes with a head tilt.

 “Fine,” Toz bantered on, “We’ll need transport, Commander?”.